 Academic Catalog.
-Midwestern's Academic Catalog is the Seminary's official statement of curricular offerings and academic policies.
+Spurgeon College's Academic Catalog is the College's official statement of curricular offerings and academic policies.
 The catalog provides information that will enable students to make informed decisions concerning their seminary education.
-The Seminary may require a student whose enrollment has continued beyond five years to graduate according to the requirements of a catalog issued subsequent to the student's initial registration.
 Students reenrolling after being out of school for one year or more must return under the requirements of the Catalog in effect when they reenroll.